-DEPARTMENT OF RADIOLOGY AND MEDICAL IMAGING
+DEPARTMENT OF RADIOGRAPHY AND IMAGING SCIENCES

 FACULTY OF MEDICINE & ALLIED HEALTH SCIENCES